risen-one-technologies/aws-serverless-example/backend/README.md

-# RocDemo
+# AWS Serverless Example

 # Backend Deployment Guide

-This guide provides step-by-step instructions for deploying the backend of our serverless architecture project using AWS services.
+This guide provides step-by-step instructions for deploying the backend of the serverless architecture project using AWS services.

 ## Prerequisites